r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 altering the dimensionality of either the inputs or the hidden representations.
-The price paid for this drastic reduction in parameters is that our features are now translation invariant and that our layer can only incorporate local information, when determining the value of each hidden activation.
+The price paid for this drastic reduction in parameters is that our features are now translation equivariant and that our layer can only incorporate local information, when determining the value of each hidden activation.
 All learning depends on imposing inductive bias.